-There are few “new” ideas on Telefone.
+There are few “avant-garde” ideas on Telefone.
 It doesn’t break ground, stake out unheard sonic territory, or introduce fringe political theory.
 It barely makes any declarative claims at all.
 It is the rare album that proves its worth simply by being really, really, unbelievably good.
-As far as rap personas go, Noname’s primary feature seems to be that she’s just extraordinarily likable.
+As far as rap personas go, Noname’s primary feature seems to be that she’s just super likable.
 But in her poise is an immense amount of power that goes entirely unbroken for Telefone’s duration.
 Murmured in a style she once self-deprecatingly referred to as “lullaby rap,”, Telefone is understated, amiable, and modest, a breezy 33 minutes that feel more like 10.
 She weaves slyly ambitious lines that curl in on themselves and loop back around, folding in onomatopeia and puns to cushion the occasionally devastating confession.

-Telefone’s opening 90 seconds—Noname’s first verse on the first song of her first album—present an astonishingly fully formed artist with an undeniably clear voice; a slow fade-in of what sounds like a warped closing credits to a children’s show.
+Telefone’s opening 90 seconds—Noname’s first verse on the first song of her first album—present an astonishingly fully formed artist with an undeniable clear voice; a slow fade-in of what sounds like a warped closing credits to a children’s show.
 By the second song, she’s demonstrated an awe-inspiring mastery of form: dancing and skipping around the beat, falling in and out of rhythm, uniting the acutely personal with the broadly political.
 Telefone casts itself in a warm, incandescent kind of nostalgia that grows more vivid as it unfolds, like balmy summer nights and cigarettes in the living room.
 It’s teeming with guests—mostly the friends that she grew up with or met through Chicago’s YOUmedia open mics.
 It’s impossible to choose any select quote from Telefone because of the way her lines melt into each other, creating one long continuous sequence of thoughts that runs through the entire album—though “Too many babies in suits” as part of her plea for street violence to end is particularly crushing.
 Moving and funny, confident yet reserved, Telefone finds Noname digging out her place in history and constructing a monument to the memories, hopes, and fears that brought her there.

 5. Drake, Take Care (2011)

 The extent of Drake’s enduring legacy can be largely traced back to “Marvin’s Room,” the eerie, slow-mo centerpiece of his sophomore album Take Care.
-In it, Drake dodges out of a club feeling inconsolably empty, and for nearly 6 minutes, completely guts himself to an ex, taking her (and us) piece-by-piece through the desolate wasteland of getting everything you ever wanted.
+In it, Drake dodges out of a club feeling inconsolably empty, and for nearly 6 minutes, completely guts himself to an ex, taking her (and us) step-by-step through the desolate wasteland of getting everything you ever wanted.
 The unmistakable grief in his voice as he bemoans, “We threw a party, yeah we threw a party” dared a generation of young artists to question not if they were the best, but why they wanted to be the best in the first place.
 Released a year into the decade, Take Care—like its logical successor, Lorde’s Pure Heroine (see #2)—foreshadowed a defining theme of rap in the 2010s: an increasing disillusionment with the splendors of fame and wealth.

 Mark Fisher identifies Drake (along with Kanye West, see #8) as “morbidly fixated on exploring the miserable hollowness at the core of super-affluent hedonism.”
 It’s true—Drake spends most of the album as either ruthlessly petty ex-boyfriend or remorseful and melancholy king.
 He boasts about his mistakes.
 He insists he changed the lives of the women he is clearly at the mercy of.
 He bankrolls friends and instantly regrets it.
 He texts “I love you” to girls he went to high school with and then pretends to be faded.
 Almost every brag he levels against the world, his peers, his enemies or his ex-lovers, ultimately feels defensive, undercut with doubt and shame.
 Not to mention the music itself, which sounds like little else of its time.
 Take Care was an outrageous leap away from the blowout, top-of-the-world radio rap of its era to an insular dreamworld.
 Sinister and sedated, Drake mutters over atmospheric clouds of synths and muted beats.
 Guests drift in and out before dissolving back into the murk.
 Drake veers between singing and rapping as it serves him, ditching the people he loves only to beg for their forgiveness.
 Alongside Kanye, Drake suggested that even at our supposed best, we’re still—if not more—susceptible to our worst tendencies.
 On Take Care, Drake is immature, vain, clever, insecure, incredibly funny, and deeply human.